|Birthname||Angelina Jolie Voight|

 At 14, she had her first boyfriend move in with her at her mother's house.
 She began body-cutting in order to "feel something emotionally" but felt that she had herself together by the time she was 16.
 It was then that she seriously committed herself to her career, getting her own apartment and beginning to study acting in earnest.
 Jolie appeared in several music videos and won her first film lead in "Hackers," a 1995 cyber thriller.
 Even then, some six years before her first Golden Globe, she was no stranger to awards shows.
 Jane magazine recently devoted a full page to a picture of Angelina at eleven or twelve, all mouth and eyes and Eighties hair, decked out in pearls and white lace, accompanying her father to the Oscars.
 "I'm surprised I went to another one of those things after that," she says, looking at the picture.

 In June 2000, she married Billy Bob Thornton, four times divorced and 19 years older, a union that was still sizzling a year later.
-(Thornton,8/04/1955, Hot Springs AR) "I'm obsessed with Billy.
+(Thornton, born 4 August 1955, Hot Springs, Arkansas) "I'm obsessed with Billy.
 I always want more.
 I can't have enough of him."
 She also continued her obsession with blood and tattoos, wearing an amulet with Billy Bob's blood around her neck and his name tattooed on her arm.

-Actress and daughter of actor Jon Voight, Angelina Jolie won an uncontested divorce from Billy Bob Thornton on May 26, 2003.
-She filed divorce proceedings in July 2002, shortly after the March 11, 2002 adoption of a 7 ½-month-old boy from Cambodia.
+Jolie won an uncontested divorce from Billy Bob Thornton on 26 May 2003.
+She filed divorce proceedings in July 2002, shortly after the 11 March 2002 adoption of a 7 ½-month-old boy from Cambodia.
 This was Jolie’s second marriage and Thornton’s fifth.

 Between February and April 2013 she underwent a medical procedure to have both breasts removed and replaced with fillers.
 The reason was given as a genetic condition which gave her an 87 percent risk of breast cancer and a 50 percent risk of ovarian cancer.
 These news were reported in the NY Times on 14 May 2013.